 How much does it cost to build a dungeon or wizard tower?
 For those featured in adventures, this is simple: who cares?
 The writer does whatever he damn well pleases, and ignores the rules that apply to players.
 It's magic.
 It does not have to make sense from an economic perspective.
 This is a game of high adventure, not accounting.
-Just take a look at Rahasia, choc full of teleporters, golems and magical statues, and the most powerful magic user in the place is level 4 (level 1, as long as the witches are not forming a coven).
+Just take a look at Rahasia, chock full of teleporters, golems and magical statues, and the most powerful magic user in the place is level 4 (level 1, as long as the witches are not forming a coven).
+And even for PCs, the DM may decide to handwaive some costs, to drive the story forward, and provide the adventurers with a basis that then gives them a stake in something that can be attacked.

 That said, nobody in their right mind would spend more to protect his property than what it is worth.
 Therefore, the costs for guards and traps need to be adequate for the value of the treasures and building.
 It would be absurd to protect a treasure worth a few hundred gp with a vault that costs thousands.

 So what is a way to equip and secure a place that makes economic sense?
 To answer this, we must know what spells, labor and mundane items cost and what they do, which differs by game system.
-I would like to have this for D&D 5e, and 5e is not well suited for this, because it does not provide power-calibrated prices for magic items, nor any prices for many of these other items.
+I would like to have this for D&D 5e, which is not well suited for this, because it does not provide power-calibrated prices for magic items, nor any prices for many of these other items.
+So let's see what it would cost.
+We can get inspiration from OD&D on tricks and traps we could use.

-Installing most items assumes skilled craftsmen, at a cost 2 gp/day, an unskilled laborer costs 2 sp/day, and is included in the item cost for simplicity.
-Hiring skilled NPCs like guards scales the cost linearly, starting at 2 gp/day for CR 1/8, to 16 gp/day for CR 1 and 24 gp/day for CR 3.
+Installing most items assumes skilled craftsmen, at a cost 2 gp/day.
+An unskilled laborer costs 2 sp/day, and is included in the item cost for simplicity.
+Hiring skilled NPCs like guards scales the cost linearly by CR, starting at 2 gp/day for CR 1/8, to 16 gp/day for CR 1 and 24 gp/day for CR 3.

 Difficulty Classes and Masterwork items